XiaoYaoNet/MPIRF/README.md

 The current version provides two main function files: `MPIRFmain.py` and `MPIRFUImain.py`.

+*Executable File* includes the MPIRF with GUI compiled into binary executable files in Windows system, MAC OS system and Ubuntu system.

+In Windows, clicking file **MPIRFUImain.exe** to execute the binary files.
+In MAC OS, clicking file **MPIRFUImain** to execute the binary files.
+In Ubuntu, clicking file **MPIRFUImain** to execute the binary files.

+In Windows system, it also include a version with GPU.
+The test of the version were performed using the following hardware:
+>**GPU NVIDIA GeForce GTX 1070 8G**

 ## ARCHITECTURE

 Specifically see the paper: *Magnetic particle imaging reconstruction framework integrated with simulation of MPI scan*